Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

-We propose UNDER, a **model-level** backdoor defense framework for understanding and defending backdoors in CLIP text encoders.
-UNDER leverages feature assimilation to detect whether the model is backdoored or not and mitigate their effects without access to poisoned samples.
+We propose ClipScanner, a **model-level** backdoor defense framework for understanding and defending backdoors in CLIP text encoders.
+ClipScanner leverages feature assimilation to detect whether the model is backdoored or not and mitigate their effects without access to poisoned samples.

 ## 🔥 News